lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 total volume and the volumes of the remaining materials.
 Any negative number requests the default behavior, which is that ``singularity-eos`` will choose the material with the largest mass fraction.
-However, by setting this parameter to a positive number, you can choose the index :math:`s` by hand.
+However, by setting this parameter to a non-negative number, you can choose the index :math:`s` by hand.

 .. note::